Plating -- How It Works

 2).
 Put the zinc anode into vinegar and let it sit for several hours, allowing some of the zinc to dissolve.

-3) Add 100 g/l of Epsom Salt [link is to product info at Amazon] (this makes the solution conductive; table salt will work fine, too, but is a little less safe because if students get carried away and start using really high voltages, table salt can generate chlorine gas, whereas Epsom Salt, magnesium sulphate, can't).
+3) Add 100 g/l of Epsom Salt [link is to info/product at Amazon] (this makes the solution conductive; table salt will work fine, too, but is a little less safe because if students get carried away and start using really high voltages, table salt can generate chlorine gas, whereas Epsom Salt, magnesium sulphate, can't).

 4) Add 120 g/l of table sugar.
 This is called a "brightener", and it's function is to sort of interfere with crystal growth, causing more and smaller crystals for a brighter, harder, plating.